letaprodoit/lapdi-featured-posts/README.txt

 == Changelog ==

 = 1.1.0 =
-* Now uses Easy Dev Pro for easy plugin development, #embraceOOD
+* Now uses Easy Dev Pro for easy plugin development, <a href="https://twitter.com/#bringbackOOD">#bringbackOOD</a>
+* Handled all PHP notices
+* Added new attributes max_words (control post title lengths)
+* Added new attributes excerpt_min, excerpt_max (control post content lengths)
+* Added new attributes show_author (choose to show/hide the author of a post)
+* Renamed attributes to prevent red spell checks when editing (old attributes still supported)
+* Decreased plugin size by using Easy Dev

 = 1.0.1 =
 * Checks for existence of parent settings menu before overwriting it